AndreaFavero71/cubotino/README.md

 ```
     sudo crontab -e
 ```
-select the nano editor ‘1’ then go to the last line of the window and remove the first ‘#’ character of the line .
+select the nano editor '1' then go to the last line of the window and remove the first '#' character of the line .
 This uncomment the startup script that launches cubotino on startup.
 You can reboot after to test it.

 # VNC connection
 You can always connect with ssh.
 If you prefere VNC you can download the RealVNC client (this is the one I use).
 You just have that start it like this:
 ```
 vncviewer cubotino.local
 ```
 It will ask for the credential.
-Use ‘pi’ and the same password you use for ssh.
+Use 'pi' and the same password you use for ssh.
 You should have a desktop version in this way

 Check out the "How_to_make ...  .pdf" document (at /doc folder) for further info.<br /><br />